 Today, my blog exists as much to help others who are coming to terms with being gay as it does for my internal processing and self-reflection.
 But in order for me to help people with my blog, they have to know that my blog exists.
 So I must draw traffic to my blog.
 Enter social media and… Facebook.

 For some time now I have struggled with presenting my blog on my personal Facebook profile.
 This would immediately expose a wider audience to my message and thoughts.
-But although I do not hide the fact that I am gay from anyone, not hiding is very different than posting in-depth articles about the fact that I am gay for everyone in my life to see.
+But although I do not hide the fact that I am gay from anyone, not hiding is very different from posting in-depth articles about the fact that I am gay for everyone in my life to see.

 Internally, I am back and forth with this issue.
-“To Facebook Post, or Not To Facebook Post…”, one could say.
+“To Facebook Post, or Not To Facebook Post…” one could say.
 Part of me does not feel that my over 700 Facebook friends deserve to know the intimate details of my life.
 They don’t deserve a front row seat to an analysis of my soul.
 Even the ones I’m close to don’t deserve to know me in that way.
 What does that say about me?
 What does that say about my friends?

 In our blogs where we write about personal feelings, desires and experiences, are we more comfortable remaining a faceless, anonymous voice meant only for strangers?
 Are our blogs meant only to provide people we have never met with our deeper truths, and not our friends and family?
 Do blogs that begin in anonymity due to fear and self-preservation eventually need to pull back the curtain due to increased pride and the inevitable need for courageous self-declaration?
 Is my message in any way diminished if my Aunt Ethel finally finds out that I sleep with other boys instead of pretty girls?
 Or is it just fear, once again, holding us back from evolving into all that we can truly become?
 Am I keeping my blog about ‘coming out’ in the closet?